besi/lightsaber/Readme.md

 \* This is a GRB instead of RGB LED
 \** This requires a solder jumper on the back of the C3 board

+## Credits

+- 3D model of the 18650 battery by John Michael Loeffler